Here we will answer some of the more commonly asked questions and you can also find a lot more information elsewhere on our website.

 Who owns Boleskine House?

 The Boleskine property was placed on the market in April 2019 as four different parcels of land.
 All four parcels have now been purchased by private owners.
 The three most significant lots (Lots 1, 2 and 3) have been acquired by the individuals running this website.
-Please see the page “Our Contributors“.
+Please see the our Founders and Contributing Members pages.
 The Boleskine House Foundation is only concerned with Lot 1 which contains the main listed house and which is the subject of this website.
 The other lots remain in private ownership.
 The owner of Lot 4 is not associated with us.

 How can I visit Boleskine House?